scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 It is as simple as asking this question before undertaking big things:

-"Will I regret doing this when I am old?"
+"Will I regret not doing this when I am old?"